Brunodev09/bdv-engine/README.md

 * lwjgl-2.9.3

 ## Setup
-There is currently no installation setup, you can download it  and create your own scripts inside  ``./src/app/Templates`` and there you can choose either of the rendering options: native or OpenGL.
+There is currently no installation setup, you can download it  and create your own scripts inside  ``./src/engine/Templates`` and there you can choose either of the rendering options: native or OpenGL.
 And you do that by extending either the abstract class `Script` or `ScriptGL`.
 Below there is a quick example of a simple texture grid (2D) being loaded into the screen using both approaches.
-Textures and OBJ files must be placed inside `./src/res` folder.
-Entrypoint is in `./src/app/App.java`
+Textures and OBJ files must be placed inside `./src/examples.res` folder.
+Entrypoint is in `./src/engine/App.java`

 ## OpenGL rendering API
 ```
-package app.Templates;
+package engine.Templates;

-import app.API.EntityAPI;
+import engine.api.EntityAPI;
-import app.API.ScriptGL;
+import engine.api.ScriptGL;
-import app.Entities.Camera2D;
+import engine.entities.Camera2D;
-import app.Math.*;
+import engine.math.*;
 import org.lwjgl.util.vector.Vector2f;
 import org.lwjgl.util.vector.Vector3f;